Rebecca Anderson

 Portfolio

-Good Morning America/ABC News
+Good Morning America & ABC News Editorial

 Good Morning America